Binary matroids and local complementation: Introduction

+Theorems \ref{lcintro2} -- \ref{lcintro3} tell us indirectly that the isotropic matroid of a looped simple graph determines the graph's isotropic system and the twist class of the graph's delta-matroid.
+In Section 6 we show how to obtain the delta-matroid and isotropic system of $G$ directly from $M[IAS(G)]$.

+In Section 7 we discuss some fundamental properties of isotropic matroids.
+For instance, $M[IAS(G)]$ is a connected matroid if and only if $G$ is a connected graph with at least two vertices, and $M[IAS(G)]$ is a regular matroid if and only if no connected component of $G$ contains more than two vertices.

-The paper is set up as follows.
-First, we recall some basic facts about binary matroids in\ Section 2. $M(IAS(G))$ is defined in\ Section 3,\ where we also discuss a certain kind of matroid isomorphism between isotropic matroids.
-The heart of the paper is Sections 4 and 5, where we show that $M(IAS(G))$ determines $G$ up to equivalence under various kinds of complementations and pivots.
-In Section 6 we show that the delta-matroid and isotropic system associated with $G$ are determined by $M(IAS(G))$, and in Section 7 we discuss some fundamental properties of isotropic matroids.
-In the last section we show that $M(IAS(G))$ has another interesting property: appropriately parametrized Tutte polynomials of this matroid yield the \emph{interlace polynomials} introduced by Arratia, Bollob\'{a}s and Sorkin \cite{A1, A2, A}, and also the modified versions subsequently defined by\ Aigner and van der Holst \cite{AH}, Courcelle \cite{C} and the author \cite{T6}.
+In the last section we show that $M[IAS(G)]$ has another interesting property: appropriately parametrized Tutte polynomials of isotropic matroids yield the interlace polynomials introduced by Arratia, Bollob\'{a}s and Sorkin \cite{A1, A2, A}, and also the modified versions subsequently defined by\ Aigner and van der Holst \cite{AH}, Courcelle \cite{C} and the author \cite{T6}.

-The ideas in this paper came to mind after the resemblance between the matrices appearing in Aigner and van der Holst's discussion of interlace polynomials \cite{AH} and our nonsymmetric approach to interlacement in 4-regular graphs \cite{T7} was pointed out to us by R. Brijder.
+The ideas in this paper came to mind after the resemblance between the matrices appearing in Aigner and van der Holst's discussion of interlace polynomials \cite{AH} and our nonsymmetric approach to interlacement in 4-regular graphs \cite{T7} was pointed out to us by Robert Brijder.
 We are grateful to him for years of informative correspondence regarding delta-matroids, isotropic systems, PPT and related combinatorial notions.
+We are also grateful to two anonymous readers, whose advice improved the original version of the paper.